Green-Software-Foundation/if/README.md

 ## Video walk-through

-Watch this video to learn how to create and run an `manifest`.
+Watch this video to learn how to create and run a `manifest`.

 [![Watch the walk-through video](https://i3.ytimg.com/vi/R-6eDM8AsvY/maxresdefault.jpg)](https://youtu.be/GW37Qd4AQbU)